Adrenal Disease Support Group for Texas - TAG

 Meeting Information

 The Houston group meets approximately 4 times a year.
-Mary Case runs our
+Hayward Babin and Mike Flannigan run

 Most meetings are simply discussing attendees experiences with AI.

 The meetings are free and you don't have to have an adrenal disease to attend.
+Our meetings are recently held via Zoom.
 Don't miss it.

 Here is a picture from our 11/2014 meeting: